Cushione/photora_api/README.md

 #### Custom fields
 ![Custom Fields](docs/images/custom-field.png)
-- Custom field were created in the [settings of the GitHub Project](https://github.com/users/Cushione/projects/4/settings)
+Custom fields were created in the [settings of the GitHub Project](https://github.com/users/Cushione/projects/4/settings)

 ### Git
 - I started the program and repository by using the [gitpod python template](https://github.com/Code-Institute-Org/python-essentials-template) provided by the Code Insitute.